-34. Does the law in your jurisdiction provide for a private right of action and, if so, in what circumstances?
+36. Does the law in your jurisdiction provide for a private right of action and, if so, in what circumstances?

-Please see our explanations in Question 33.
+Please see our explanations in Question 35.

-35. Are individuals entitled to monetary damages or compensation if they are affected by breaches of data privacy laws?
-Is actual damage required or is injury of feelings sufficient?
+37. Are individuals entitled to monetary damages or compensation if they are affected by breaches of data protection, privacy and/or cybersecurity laws?
+Is actual damage required, or is injury of feelings sufficient?

-Data subjects are entitled to request compensation for damage arising from the unlawful processing of their personal data.
-Damage may be material as well as nonmaterial.
+Individuals are entitled to request compensation for damage arising from the unlawful processing of their personal data or unlawful access to an information system and similar acts in relation to cybersecurity.
+Damage may be material as well as non-material.

-36. How are the laws governing privacy and data protection enforced?
+38. How are data protection, privacy and cybersecurity laws enforced?

-The DPA has a range of powers it can exercise, including investigating whether the personal data is processed in line with the DPL-either upon a complaint or ex officio-if it learns of an alleged violation, or it can take temporary measures (e.g. restricting or stopping the processing of personal data).
+The DPA has a range of powers it can exercise, including investigating whether the personal data is processed in line with the DPL-either upon a complaint or ex officio-if it learns of an alleged violation, or it can take temporary measures (e.g., restricting or stopping the processing of personal data).
 The DPA can also impose administrative fines on data controllers for breaching the obligations set out under the DPL.